-- Only attach standard lead acid batteries. - Do not connect the battery wires or B+ and B- plugs of the Power Supply to any other ancillary device (siren, lock or mag clamp etc). - An incorrect connection may cause erroneous faults or serious damage to the Power Supply and will VOID ALL WARRANTIES OR GUARANTEES.
+- Only attach standard lead acid batteries. - Do not connect the battery wires or B+ and B- plugs of the module to any other ancillary device (siren, lock, mag clamp, etc.). - An incorrect connection may cause erroneous faults or serious damage to the module and will VOID ALL WARRANTIES OR GUARANTEES.

 The battery test procedure uses a special algorithm to prevent deep discharge and increase battery endurance.
 A dynamic battery test is performed every ten minutes when mains power is present and a battery condition alarm will be generated if the battery is either disconnected or shows poor capacity.
-Battery fault conditions will activate the battery trouble input associated with the address assigned to the Controller.
+Battery fault conditions will activate the battery trouble input associated with the address assigned to the controller.

-In addition to the dynamic battery test procedure, the Power Supply performs a battery presence test every 60 seconds, which determines whether the presence of a backup battery is detected.
-Similarly, a battery condition alarm will be generated and the battery trouble input associated with the address assigned to the Controller will also be activated.
+In addition to the dynamic battery test procedure, the controller performs a battery presence test every 60 seconds, which determines whether the presence of a backup battery is detected.
+Similarly, a battery condition alarm will be generated and the battery trouble input associated with the address assigned to the controller will also be activated.